 You can reach us from the Main Train Station with bus lines 10, 11, 21, 31 and 39, from the town hall with bus line 4, “Katharineum” station (50 m walkway), and from the castle gate with all lines (exception: line 10), “Koberg” station (100 m walkway).

 There are no parking spaces adjacent to the Haus Lübeck.
 We recommend using the public parking spaces on Kanalstraße (500 m walkway) if arriving by automobile.

-The entire Haus Lübeck can be navigated in a wheelchair via a ramp (max 225 kg).
-On weekends we recommend a prior notification.
-A WC for wheelchair occupants is also accessible.
+The exhibition is accessible by ramp (max 225 kg) and can be navigated in a wheelchair.
+On weekends we recommend prior notification.
+A disabled toilet is also accessible by wheelchair.
 Guide dogs are permitted.